alakajam-team/alakajam/CONTRIBUTING.md

 # How to contribute

 Thanks for taking the time to read this!
 You're welcome to contribute to Alakajam, even if you're a beginner who just wants to practice TypeScript.
 Let's all just be aware that this is an Open Source project, which means we're all here for fun, and running this on our free time.

 ## General tips

 * You are allowed to create an issue even for just asking questions.
-Alternately you can also join the [Chat](https://alakajam.com/chat).
+Alternately you can also join our [Discord](https://alakajam.com/chat).
 * Issues labeled "[good first issue](https://github.com/alakajam-team/alakajam/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22)" should be the most accessible to new contributors.
 * Please install the `tslint` Githook mentioned in the [Readme](https://github.com/alakajam-team/alakajam/blob/master/README.md) to ensure your code looks clean.
 * Interested in following Alakajam! behind the scenes?
 [Join our mailing-list.](https://framalistes.org/sympa/arc/alakajam-team)